Gabby Adcock: Career

 In 2015, she became the champion in mixed doubles at the 2015 BWF Super Series Masters Finals against Korean pair Ko Sung-hyun and Kim Ha-na.
 In 2016, she competed at the Summer Olympics in the mixed doubles event, but did not advance to the knockout stages.

 In 2019, she qualified to represent Great Britain at the 2019 European Games and played in the mixed doubles with Chris Adcock.
 Competing as the top seeds, the duo advanced to the final, but was defeated by their compatriots Marcus Ellis and Lauren Smith in straight games 14–21, 9–21, and settled for a silver medal.

 In January 2021, Adcock announced that she had tested positive for COVID-19 on 26 December 2020.
 As a result, she and Chris withdrew from the three tournaments scheduled to occur that month in Thailand: the Yonex Thailand Open, Toyota Thailand Open, and World Tour Finals.
+Badminton England reported her retirement on 27 May 2021.
+The 2020 Denmark Open was her last tournament.